joshbrew/graphscript/docs/Service.md

 - ECS - [Entity Component System](https://github.com/SanderMertens/ecs-faq#what-is-ecs) Service provides a simple spec to help you organize 'entities' with 'components' that tell different 'systems' to execute based on an execution order you provide.
 E.g. physics entities may have a collision system and a movement system before a final render system, and each entity will have values stored that get mutated by each system in an order that makes physical sense (e.g. check collision -> update velocity -> update position -> update render each frame).
 This is a loose spec, the rest is provided by the base Service/Graph node composition tools to give you full flow graph and state management under the hood.

 - Unsafe - These let you dynamically transfer functions and classes or read/write global values across service instances, e.g. to other threads or between frontend/backend.
 Use with caution as it is reliant on eval(), but generally this is an easy way to generate and control entire backends and thread pools from a single file.

+This is all receiving constant updates and is not entirely tested.